 Internet access in Raja Ampat

-Both Sorong and Waisai have internet cafes and accommodation providers offering internet connections.
+Apart from the Telkomsel network, both Sorong and Waisai have internet cafes and accommodation providers offering internet connections.
 Connection speeds are low by world standards.
-Speeds are highest in Sorong although improvements are being made in Waisai.

-The only internet connection available out in the islands is via Telkomsel’s cell phone service as above, but connections are unreliable and speeds vary widely, depending on tower location, network load and weather conditions.
+Telkomsel’s 4G cell phone service is available in the islands, but connections can be unreliable and speeds vary widely, depending on tower location, network load and weather conditions.

-Don’t expect standard 4G speeds though: Data transmission rates are usually ridiculously low for a 4G network.
+Don’t expect standard 4G speeds though: Data transmission rates are quite low for a 4G network.
 Dropouts are also common.
 Sometimes internet connections will be impossible for a time, despite receiving full bars of signal.

 Raja Ampat electricity, telephone and internet service availability at homestays can be found on each homestay’s detail page.